schmittnieto/schmittnieto.github.io/_pages/about.md

 ## Azure Journey and Current Role

 Five years ago, I specialized in Microsoft Azure, a move that has been both challenging and rewarding.
-In my current role at Devoteam, I focus on:
+In my current role at adesso, I focus on:
 * **Hybrid Cloud Solutions:** Integrating on-premise (Azure Local) systems with cloud services to build agile and secure IT environments.
 * **Azure Virtual Desktop (AVD):** Designing and optimizing virtual desktop infrastructures to enhance efficiency and scalability.